 What would happen to your company if it were audited for data privacy compliance?
 Do you have privacy policies in place and in practice?
 Do you have data expiry dates?
 What happens if a customer wants to be erased from your database?
-This is why it’s a wise idea to develop a GDPR compliance checklist for Canada, even if you
+This is why it’s a wise idea to develop a GDPR compliance checklist for Canada as a part of your digital marketing strategy.

 Some large companies didn’t take these concerns seriously, and we’re seeing a new wave of regulation in the digital marketing and advertising space as a result (largely a good thing, too).